mistifyio/mistify-os/subagents/sample-subagent/README.md

 See `agent.json` for a config for the Agent that uses this sub-agent for all actions.

+## Building

+The special *gopackage* package is used to build this sample.
+Use the *buildgopackage* script to compile this sample and install it into the Mistify-OS root file system.
+Look at the *Makefile* for this sample to see how to install your sub-agent.

 ## Testing Inside a VM

 The *testmistify* script can be used to run your sub-agent inside a KVM based virtual machine.
 In particular the [vmtests](https://github.com/mistifyio/mistify-os/tree/master/test/testsuites/vmtests) testsuite and the [MistifyOSInVm.robot](https://github.com/mistifyio/mistify-os/blob/master/test/testcases/MistifyOSInVm.robot) script be used as a starting point for your tests.